Four Entrepreneurship Strategies to Build Your Career

 IBM’s computer was not a technological breakthrough.

-What IBM did was to create a reliable machine that worked well, and capitalized on the IBM name, and distribution system, and most importantly, it allowed anyone to write software for its system, something Apple didn’t allow for its computers.
+What IBM did was to create a reliable machine that worked well, and capitalized on the IBM name, and distribution system.
+Most importantly, it allowed anyone to write software for its system, something Apple didn’t allow for its computers.

 With this strategy, IBM took over leadership of the market within two years.